Azure/azure-data-labs-modules/README.md

 # Azure Data Labs - Modules

 This repository includes a library of curated [Terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest) modules as well as a Continuous Integration (CI) environment using [GitHub Actions](https://github.com/features/actions) for modules' validation.
-Modules with `TBC` are not available yet.

 > Ideas?
 Contributions?
 Bugs?
 If you'd like to add more resources or you run into any issues, feel free to [create a pull request](https://github.com/Azure/azure-data-labs-modules/pulls) or [open an issue](https://github.com/Azure/azure-data-labs-modules/issues) in this repository.